Plan Your Future Today

 Limited Power of Attorney

 A Power of Attorney that grants authority for specific tasks or a limited period.
+This type is useful when you need someone to handle particular matters without granting broad authority over all affairs.

 Comparing Legal Options for Power of Attorney